Tatsiana Zaretskaya

-Tatsiana Zaretskaya is a cofounder and leader of a software firm, Laava Tech.
+Tatsiana Zaretskaya (Таццяна Зарэцкая; born 1994) is a Belarusian entrepreneur and the co-founder of the software firm Laava Tech.
 Zaretskaya was nominated to the Belarusian United Transitional Cabinet in September 2022, with responsibility for Finance and Economy.
-On 2 November 2022, she announced that she had resigned from the United Transitional Cabinet of Belarus as a result of weeks of threats to family, friends and employees.
+On 2 November 2022, she announced that she had resigned from the Cabinet as a result of weeks of threats to her family, friends, and employees.
+Following her resignation, independent media published investigations raising significant doubts about the viability and legitimacy of her business.

+In 2024, the European Public Prosecutor's Office (EPPO) launched a criminal fraud investigation into Zaretskaya and Laava Tech, demanding the return of over €2 million in European Union subsidies.

 Childhood and studies

-Tatsiana Zaretskaya has training as a lawyer.
+Tatsiana Zaretskaya was born in 1994 in Minsk, Belarus, to a family of chemists.
+She initially studied international relations at the Belarusian State University before transferring to an educational program in Estonia.
+She also has training as a lawyer.

 Laava Tech

-At the age of 23, Zaretskaya was co-founder and chief executive officer of Laava Tech, a software firm based in Tallinn that develops software for minimising the use of energy in the use of LEDs for indoor farming.
-Zaretskaya describes Laava Tech's system as providing a fully automated system for controlling lighting, air flows and irrigation, using Internet of things sensors for monitoring.
+At the age of 23, Zaretskaya co-founded Laava Tech, a software firm based in Tallinn that claimed to develop software and hardware for minimizing energy use in LEDs for indoor farming.
+Zaretskaya described Laava Tech's system as providing a fully automated system for controlling lighting, air flows, and irrigation, using Internet of things sensors for monitoring.
+She claimed the technology could reduce electricity consumption by 75% while simultaneously improving crop yields by 20%.
+Based on these pitches, Laava Tech secured a European Union grant of around €2.4 million.

 United Transitional Cabinet

 On 9 September 2022, Zaretskaya was announced as the member of the Belarusian United Transitional Cabinet responsible for Finance and Economy.
+Prior to her appointment, she passed a polygraph test administered by the BYPOL initiative and a security check by the Estonian Ministry of Foreign Affairs.

-Two months later, on 2 November 2022, Zaretskaya announced her resignation from her position in the United Transitional Cabinet of Belarus because of threats to people around her.
-She stated that there had been "a barrage of anonymous messages, letters, calls, direct threats" to "friends, relatives, employees" and "partners and investors" of her company.
-Zaretskaya felt that given the alternatives of retaining her position or resigning, she judged that retaining her position would have caused more damage to Belarusian society than resigning.
-She stated that several of the harassers had been traced and were being dealt with by police and justice system.
+Two months later, on 2 November 2022, Zaretskaya announced her resignation from the Cabinet, citing severe pressure and threats to people around her.
+She stated that there had been "a barrage of anonymous messages, letters, calls, direct threats" to her friends, relatives, employees, partners, and investors.

-Following the threats, Zerkalo and Nasha Niva tried to interview Zaretskaya about the threats, and about the technology, revenue and success of her business Laava Tech.
-Zaretskaya accepted an interview with Zerkalo, but only answered questions about the threats to her, her family and employees.
-Zerkalo stated that Zaretskaya had avoided providing any detailed answers concerning Laava Tech in the live interview and in a later written interview.
-Zerkalo stated that the Cabinet had launched an internal investigation into Zaretskaya's Laava Tech business; this was denied by Aliaksandr Azarau.
+Following the resignation, Zerkalo and Nasha Niva attempted to interview Zaretskaya about the threats, as well as the technology, revenue, and overall success of Laava Tech.
+Zaretskaya answered questions regarding the threats but avoided providing any detailed answers concerning her business, and reportedly threatened journalists with lawsuits for investigating her company.

-Nasha Niva stated that it didn't receive any response from Tsikhanousakaya's office regarding the method of selecting Zaretskaya for the Cabinet position.
-According to Nasha Niva, Zaretskaya stated in an interview that she refused Nasha Niva the right to publish anything about her or her interests without consulting with her and her lawyers.
-Based on its investigation, Nasha Niva expressed scepticism about the technological claims and the financial success of Laava Tech.
+Democratic leader Sviatlana Tsikhanouskaya later admitted that the Cabinet made a mistake by failing to conduct a thorough background check and proper due diligence on Zaretskaya's business claims before appointing her.